DSharpPlus/DSharpPlus/docs/faq.md

 snippets obsolete.
 Many issues can be resolved with Intellisense by searching for similarly named methods and verifying method parameters.

-## I'm targeting Mono and have exceptions, crashes, or other problems.
+## I am targeting Mono and have exceptions, crashes, or other problems.
 As mentioned in the [preamble][1], the Mono runtime is inherently unstable and has numerous flaws.
 Because of this we do not support Mono in any way, nor will we support any other projects which use it.